 Your roof is exposed to outside elements that can weaken it.
 The daily wear and tear can put stress on your roofing; thus, the roofing issues you encounter every now and then.
 If your roof is more than 20 years old since installation, and you have been repairing it for different issues for some time now; perhaps it’s time to have it replaced.
 A repair may be possible, but it might cause you more money in the long run because your roof is already old enough and will continue to show signs of damage.

 Has your roof started showing signs of leaks?
 It is a good idea to inspect your roof properly to determine how large the problem is.
 It can help you decide whether you should repair it or have it replaced.
 If the leak problem is isolated, a quick repair is necessary.
 However, if the roof is leaking in several places, a roof replacement might just be your viable option.

 Let’s face it, this is probably the greatest factor that hinders us from deciding on a roof replacement right away.
 If you lack the necessary budget, then you might like to go for a quick repair.
 However, you also need to be rational about this too.
 Do the math first.
 If you believe that your roof is so damaged that you may be needing another repair in the next few months, then roof repair sounds more costly of an option.

-Homebuyers will always check the condition of the roof because they decide to purchase a house.
-In fact, according to Remodeling 2019, a new roof offers up to 65% ROI.
-If you plan to sell your house and think the damage is already visible enough, consider investing in a new roof first.
+Homebuyers will always check the condition of the roof before they decide to purchase a house.
 Go for materials that are environmentally friendly as they can qualify for local or federal tax credits.
 Plus, new roofing materials are known to last longer and perform better.

 More often, when replacing your roof, you also happen to alter the overall look of your home, especially its architectural design.
 If roof replacement is inevitable, make sure to choose a roofing component that will not negatively impact your home’s architectural value.